 If you happen to be in Largo and are looking for something to do with (or without) your kids consider stopping by the Florida Botanical Gardens.
 It’s a 100 acre park right in the middle of the city.
 You’ll find a series of little gardens all in one.
 And your entrance is free.

 There is a lot to see here.
-You can enjoy a large Butterfly Garden, a Native Plant Garden, and a Palm Garden.
+You can enjoy the large Butterfly Garden, a Native Plant Garden, and a Palm Garden.
 One of my favorite areas is the Tropical Fruit Garden.
 They have little citrus trees, pineapple, and figs. There are also several varieties of bananas.
-To be honest I could not tell the difference between most of them, and I spent some time unsuccessfully trying to figure out which one is the one I have growing in my yard.
-It doesn’t matter what variety it is, they are cool looking plants.
+To be honest, I could not tell the difference between most of them, and I spent some time unsuccessfully trying to figure out which one is the one I have growing in my yard.
+It doesn’t matter what variety it is, they are cool looking tropical plants.

 Another garden I really like is the Herb Garden.
 I love gardening at home so it was fun picking out the plants I had grown before and seeing others that I’d like to try growing in the future.
 They have everything from common plants like basil and sage to an allspice tree which I don’t think I’ve seen before.